 Howeer, there are many firms that I see lately that are apparent newcomers to this field and as a potential client you need to make sure you are choosing the best and most experienced copyright infringement law firm to represent you.
 This is even more important as you should note that we have seen settlement demands as high as $50,000.
 In short, there is NO SUBSTITUTE FOR EXPERIENCE in this niche area of copyright law, and even general IP practitioners have referred cases to us.
 We are a leader in our field.

 Here are some questions you should be asking of any firm you seek to hire to defend you in a copyright litigation case.

 What is a “settlement factory”

 A settlement factory can be thought of like a giant assembly line where every case essentially gets treated the same way.
-Such a firm may have a process in place that they don't want to mess with, particularly because it is fast and cheap and maximizes profits for the IP law firm.
-However, this “cookie cutter approach” to settlement can have pitfalls in that you may not be getting the specialized attention that your case deserves.
-These “high volume” firms can mean well, but this approach may not fully explain all your rights, or take into account factors that may help you reduce the amount of damages and penalties you end up paying in a case.
-Our law firm takes a “case by case” approach.
-Every case is different and depends upon its own facts.
-My best advice is you should approach a high volume settlement firm with caution.
+Such a law firm may have a process in place that they don't want to mess with, particularly because it is fast and cheap and maximizes profits for the IP law firm.
+However, this “cookie-cutter approach” to settlement can have pitfalls in that you may not be getting the specialized attention that your case need and deserves.

 What about the IP law firm that “Bills” its time?